pengsida/.vim/README.md

 5. Move to the beginning and the end of the line: `H` and `L`.
 6. Copy the text to the system clipboard: `<ctrl-y>`.
 7. Annotate a line: `<ctrl-g>`.
+8. Reload a file: `:e`.
+8. Discard local changes and reload the file: `:e!`.

 ## Seldom used shortcuts